10 ways to use collaboration in the classroom

 My students were already interacting with collections of curated content on Wakelet to some degree, but this week we stepped it up and created collections together.
 It was an empowering process for me and the students, and enhanced learner agency within our learning experiences.
 The best part is, it took very little prep time (5-20 minutes per collection with some final edits).
 Students immediately took to the task in hand, and enjoyed engaging with one another, as well as publishing their work.
 They were even more please to hear how the Twitter community felt about their writing.

 With just a small amount of training, my students can access differentiated activities targeted directly at their individual needs.
-Wakelet supports and reinforces classifying and categorizing personal learning experiences through the process of curation to organize class materials and collections of curated work and notes over the course of a class.
+Wakelet supports and reinforces classifying and categorizing personal learning experiences through the process of curation to organize class materials and collections of curated work and notes throughout a class.
 It’s easy for me to create these individualized learning experiences by giving the students and their Intervention Specialists another tool to make sure the students are growing as the scholars they are.

 Wakelet’s collections are easy to share and can become virtual backpacks filled with student and educator resources.
 A recent digital publication, ‘The Educator’s Guide to Wakelet’ is a great example of educators from around the world working together to create a product that encourages teachers and students to engage with curation and collaboration on Wakelet!
 I’ve had the pleasure of working with the publication’s authors as part of the Wakelet Ambassador program and truly enjoy the conversations and updates I receive from my Wakelet PLN.
 They all give me fresh ideas, in real time, to incorporate into my curricula and teaching practice.
 I have a few nice collections that fall under this category, so if you’re looking for ways to collaborate with your peers online, check out the Professional Development section of my page.